 How to cite this article: Shree R, Mehta S, Goyal MK, Gaspar BL, Lal V. Muscle biopsy: A boon for diagnosis of mitochondrial parkinsonism in developing countries.
 Ann Indian Acad Neurol 2019;22:228-30

 How to cite this URL: Shree R, Mehta S, Goyal MK, Gaspar BL, Lal V. Muscle biopsy: A boon for diagnosis of mitochondrial parkinsonism in developing countries.
 Ann Indian Acad Neurol [serial online] 2019 [cited 2021 Oct 26];22:228-30.
-Available from: http://www.annalsofian.org/text.asp?2019/22/2/228/243802
+Available from: https://www.annalsofian.org/text.asp?2019/22/2/228/243802